 Ayurveda Fall Soup Cleanse:

 We tend to only think of the beginning of Spring season as the perfect time to do a cleanse.
 However, Ayurveda believes that seasonal cleanses help to maintain our bodies and mind in the long run.
 Think of it as a little reset to get your insides ready for the winter season.
-If you would like to learn more about the three-day soup cleanse we are doing in October, read more here and find out how to join us!
+If you would like to learn more about the soup cleanse read more here.

 As nature readies for the winter season, ensure you make the shift in your mind, body, spirit along with her!